-- Q Name three ways to invoke the Import command. - A Double-click in the Project panel, press Ctrl+I (Windows) or Command+I (Mac), or choose File > Import. - Q What are four major advantage of using the Media Browser? - A Narrowing the display to a specific file type, autosensing camera data, viewing and customizing the display of metadata, and correctly displaying media that has spanned clips multiple camera media cards. - Q List at least five supported file types. - A The following are all valid: - H.264 as a .mov or .mp4 file - Panasonic P2 (DV, DVCPRO, DVCPRO 50, DVCPRO HD, AVC-Intra) - RED ONE, RED EPIC, and the RED Mysterium X - ARRIRAW - XDCAM SD, XDCAM EX, XDCAM HD, and HD422 - Sony HDV (when shot on removable tapeless media) - AVCHD cameras - Canon XF - Q When importing a layered Adobe Photoshop document, what are your four options? - A You can choose Merge All Layers, Merged Layers, Individual Layers, or Sequence.

-- Q What is the benefit of the media cache? - A It greatly improves the performance for previews. - Q Does Adobe Premiere Pro copy footage from cameras such as P2, XDCAM, or AVCHD? - A No, it merely links to them.
+• Name three ways to invoke the Import command.

+- A Double-click in the Project panel, press Control+I (Windows) or Command+I (Mac), or choose File > Import.
+You can also drag some types of media files directly into the Project panel from a Finder window (Mac OS) or Explorer window (Windows). - Q What are the major advantage of using the Media Browser? - A Narrowing the display to a specific file type, autosensing camera data, viewing and customizing the display of metadata, and correctly displaying media that has spanned clips multiple camera media cards. - Q List at least five supported file types. - A The following are all valid: - H.264 as a .mov or .mp4 file - Panasonic P2 (DV, DVCPRO, DVCPRO 50, DVCPRO HD, AVC-Intra) - RED ONE, RED EPIC, and the RED Mysterium X - ARRIRAW - XDCAM SD, XDCAM EX, XDCAM HD, and HD422 - Sony HDV (when shot on removable tapeless media) - AVCHD cameras - Canon XF, Canon RAW - Q When importing a layered Adobe Photoshop document, what are your four options? - A You can choose Merge All Layers, Merged Layers, Individual Layers, or Sequence. - What is the benefit of the media cache? - A It greatly improves the performance for previews. - Q Does Adobe Premiere Pro copy footage from cameras such as P2, XDCAM, or AVCHD? - A No, it merely links to them.
 So, if you want to save the camera media, it's important to copy it first and then link to the files on your hard drive.
-If you need a log and transfer style workflow use Adobe Prelude. - Q Is copying the raw file from a card to your hard drive enough? - A For best results, you should copy the entire folder's structure.
+If you need a log and transfer style workflow use Adobe Prelude. - Q Is copying the raw video file from a card to your hard drive enough? - A For best results, you should copy the entire folder's structure.
 Without the folder's complete structure, much of the information could be missing, including the audio and metadata.
-It is even possible for the video data to be unusable. - Q Is the codec of the sequence important to Adobe Premiere Pro? - A No, timelines aren't codec specific.
+It is even possible for the video data to be unusable.

+- Q Is the codec of the sequence important to Adobe Premiere Pro? - A No, timelines aren't codec specific.
 Use a sequence preset that most closely matches your primary format used to edit or that matches your delivery requirements. - Q Name two types of tape-based media Adobe Premiere Pro can capture without third-party hardware. - A DV and HDV can be acquired using your computer's FireWire port or a FireWire to Thunderbolt adapter.